-Higher than the nation's capitol and nearly as long as a football field describes Rainbow Bridge.
-It is the largest natural bridge in the world at 290 feet/88 meters tall and 270 feet/83 meters across.
-Rainbow Bridge is considered sacred by the Navajo culture as a symbol of deities responsible for creating clouds, rainbows and rain--the essence of life in the desert.
+Rainbow Bridge, on the edge of Lake Powell, is the largest natural bridge in the world at 290 feet/88 meters tall and 270 feet/83 meters across.
+Rainbow Bridge is considered sacred by the Navajo culture as a symbol of deities responsible for creating clouds, rainbows and rain - the essence of life in the desert.
+Read more...

 One of the natural wonders of the world, the bridge has been formed by erosion of the sandstone by water flowing from Navajo Mountain towards the Colorado River.
 The bridge was officially "discovered" by the Douglas-Cummings surveyor party in 1909.
 Until the formation of Lake Powell, the bridge was several miles up Bridge Canyon from the shores of the Colorado River, and it was one of the most remote and inaccessible regions in the United States.
 Today, the shores of Lake Powell, which flooded Glen Canyon, now bring boaters to its base.